 Firewall Design Principles

-A Firewall is hardware or software to prevent a private computer or a network of computers from, it acts as a filter to avoid unauthorized users from accessing private computers and networks.
+A Firewall is a hardware or software to prevent a private computer or a network of computers from unauthorized access, it acts as a filter to avoid unauthorized users from accessing private computers and networks.
 It is a vital component of network security.
 It is the first line of defense for network security.
 It filters network packets and stops malware from entering the user’s computer or network by blocking access and preventing the user from being infected.

 Characteristics of Firewall

 - Physical Barrier: A firewall does not allow any external traffic to enter a system or a network without its allowance.
 A firewall creates a choke point for all the external data trying to enter the system or network and hence can easily block access if needed.